Ange230700/AnangoPlan_APwebDevelopment/README.md

 ### III.
 C. Hosting / Hébergement

 ## IV.
 Post-development phase / Phase de post-développement

+This part is about the deployment of the website.

+> _Cette partie concerne le déploiement du site web._

 ### IV.
 A. Testing / Tests